 Nellie Melba's first original recordings London 1904.
 La Serenata by Francesco Tosti

-At the turn of the century popular music in Italy was taking its first steps and while it still showed clear signs of naivete and provincialism, great upheavals were waiting ahead, namely the First World War and the difficult period of political and social confusion which followed it and from which grew the Fascist regime.
+At the turn of the century popular music in Italy was taking its first steps and while it still showed clear signs of naïveté and provincialism, great upheavals were waiting ahead, namely the First World War and the difficult period of political and social confusion which followed, and from which Fascist regime originated.
 Popular music reflected this turmoil and arrived at a more mature stage abruptly, skipping several intermediate passages.

 You can keep on traveling with us along the Italian popular music history and have a closer look at this controversial period in Italian history by checking our page on Italian music between the wars.